 Posted on: Aug 25, 2017, | By Dorothy, WayKen MarketingProject Manager

 Finding ways to create a small production run is always a challenge.
-Sometimes, small runs of products or testing prototypes can be expensive, so businesses feel discouraged from utilizing them.
+Sometimes, small runs of products or testing prototypes can be expensive, so businesses are discouraged from utilizing them.

 Urethane molds have been used for everything from medical devices to household appliances.
 The applications, really, are endless.
-Your part or tool may be made using SLA or other patterning processes, then cast with industrial urethane materials for the final product.
+Your part or tool may be made using SLA or other patterning processes, and then cast with industrial urethane materials for the final product.

 Urethane molding does have a few drawbacks.
 If you have a complex part, the master pattern will not necessarily capture all of those intricacies.
 Soft tools also simply cannot compete with hand tools, and it is important to keep this in mind.

 How long will you be using this tool before it needs to be retired?
 Generally, you will have at most 50 uses before you need to bring in a different mold.

 How can you determine whether urethane molding is right for your product?
 Here are some tips.